rocjs/getroc/docs/GETSTARTED.md

 roc start
 ```

 Your app is now ready to serve real traffic.

+These common tasks are also aliased as npmscripts for your convenience; `npm start`, `npm test`, `npm run dev`, `npm run build`, `npm run lint`.

 # FAQ
 ## What does roc init do?